riccardobertolini/fakebook/README.md

 # FakeBook

-Simple project made with React 18, useEffect and TypeScript.
+Simple project made with React 18, useEffect, Context Hook and TypeScript.
+A live demo for a quick preview, is available [👉 clicking here](https://fakebook-ten.vercel.app/).

 ## How to